Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown

-Stocks in the OWL Analytics database are identified by their ISIN, and their coverage starts in 04-2009.\\ \\ ESG data and firm characteristics are merged to form our data set.
-As suggested in \cite{GreenHZ2017}, accounting data that are updated once a year are six months lagged with the present time.
-Characteristics that are calculated from returns such as volatility, one- and six-month momentum, beta, and bid-ask spread are lagged by one month, while ESG scores are lagged by two months..
-The idea is that the characteristics are used only when they were available to investors. \\ \\ We exclude all stocks non-positive book-to-market ratios as well as the $0.05\%$ smallest stocks.
-Finally, we keep only stocks with at least twelve consecutive dates.
-The resulting data set covers 462 months (from 1980-01-31 until 2018-06-30) with a total of $17,050$ stocks and an average of 3738 stocks per date.
-Figure \ref{fig:NB_Stocks} shows the number of stocks available in the analysis for each time period along with the number of stocks with ESG data.
+Stocks in the OWL Analytics database are identified by their ISIN, and their coverage starts in 2009-07.
+We limit the current analysis to the pillars E, S, and G and the aggregated ESG score from Owl Analytics. \\ \\ TruValue Labs (TVL), on the other hand, relies on public data, mainly news, and filters the data through the SASB ``materiality map'' to assess their ESG impact.
+Their data coverage starts in 2007.
+In our analysis, we focus on four of their scores: \begin{itemize} \item Trailing 12-month volume: Number of articles tagged to SASB categories during the past 12 months. \item Insight: Exponentially-weighted moving average (EWMA) of pulse score as a long-term sentiment indicator. \item Momentum: Slope of Insight score over past twelve months intended to identify companies with improving or deteriorating ESG. \end{itemize} ESG data and firm characteristics are merged to form our data set.
+WRDS data are usually available by the end of the month and made public with a lag.
+OWL Analytics ESG scores require a two months lag, while TruValue Labs are lagged by one day since they are updated daily.
+Those sets of predictors are then aligned with the one-year forward maximum drawdown. \\ \\ We exclude stocks and dates with a lot of missing data and winsorize variables beyond the median by 3 interquartiles to the 1\% and 99\% percentile value cross-sectionally.
+Finally, we keep only stocks for which returns are available for the subsequent twelve months (necessary to calculate one-year logER and MDD without any missing dates).
+The resulting data set covers 564 months (from 1970-01 until 2019-12) with a total of $14,488$ stocks and an average of $2722$ stocks per date.
+Figure \ref{fig:NB_Stocks} shows the number of stocks available in the analysis for each time period, along with the number of stocks with OWL Analytics and TruValue Labs data.